x-vin/covidcures/docs/src/ayurvedic.md

    - [1mg.com](http://1mg.com/): Basic Ayurveda Ayush 64 Tablet

 ### Further references:
-   - [“AYU SAMVAD” | Ayurveda for Covid 19 | “My Health My Responsibility”; All India Institute of Ayurveda, An Autonomous Institute under Ministry of AYUSH, Government of India, New Delhi-][36] NABH Accredited Tertiary care Hospital and Post Graduate Teaching and Training Institute in Ayurveda
+   - [AYU SAMVAD | Ayurveda for Covid 19 | *My Health My Responsibility*; All India Institute of Ayurveda, An Autonomous Institute under Ministry of AYUSH, Government of India, New Delhi-][36] NABH Accredited Tertiary care Hospital and Post Graduate Teaching and Training Institute in Ayurveda
    - [National Clinical Management Protocol Based On Ayurveda And Yoga For Management Of Covid-19- Frequently Asked Questions; Government of India, Ministry of Ayush][37]
    - [National Clinical Management Protocol Based On Ayurveda And Yoga For Management Of Covid-19, approved by the Ayush Ministry, Government Of India][38]
    - [Scientific rationale of Indian AYUSH Ministry advisory for COVID-19 prevention, prophylaxis, and immunomodulation; Prashant Kumar Gupta et al.; April 29, 2021][39]